longevity-genie/just-agents/README.md

-# Running the code by agents
+# Running the code by coding agents

-You can allow agents to install dependencies and run code by using the sandbox container.
+You can allow agents to install dependencies and run code by using the sandbox, biosandbox or websandbox containers.

 We provide a package just_agents_sandbox that contains the sandbox and biosandbox containers as well as micromamba session to run the containers.

+In some of the examples we also provide mounting /input and /output directories to the containers to make it easier to pass data to and from the agents and see which code and bash commands are being generated.